 As founding Executive Director of the Greater Newburgh Partnership, Sue raised millions in private funds to help the city of Newburgh improve infrastructure, implement green initiatives and facilitate rezoning to attract more employers to the area.

 And as the first Director of Development and Communications at the Mohonk Preserve in Ulster County, Sue led the effort to fund and build the Interpretive Center which educates over 100,000 visitors and school children each year to appreciate nature and continue the legacy and stewardship of our environmental treasures.

 Sue is currently the President and CEO of ISER Consulting, which works with business, non-profit organizations, and municipalities to secure funding relating to job growth.

 The granddaughter of New York dairy farmers, Sue is a lifelong resident of the 19th Congressional District.
 She grew up in Saugerties, later moving to Cooperstown, where her parents ran Mt.
-Ostego Ski Area and taught at local public schools.
-Sue has a Bachelor’s degree from Syracuse University, and a Masters in Public Administration from Marist College.
-As a single mother, raising two boys, Sue coached soccer and co-founded the Plattekill Elementary PTA.
+Otsego Ski Area and taught at local public schools.
+Sue has a Bachelor’s degree from Syracuse University and a Masters in Public Administration from Marist College.
+As a single mother raising two boys, Sue coached soccer and co-founded the Plattekill Elementary PTA.
 Today, Sue lives in Ulster County.